-At the University of North Florida, the Disability Resource Center is responsible for providing accommodations for students with diagnosed disabilities.
+At the University of North Florida, Student Accessibility Services is responsible for providing accommodations for students with diagnosed disabilities.
 These accommodations may include, but are not limited to, extended testing time, providing transcripts for audio or video presentations, and audio for text materials.
 Some students may need an appropriate accommodation as required by disability laws, including the Americans with Disabilities Act (ADA), in order to complete their coursework.
-Students who seek reasonable accommodations must first register with the UNF Disability Resource Center (DRC) and then present their faculty with a current Letter of Accommodations provided by the DRC that states allowed accommodations for the student.
+Students who seek reasonable accommodations must first register with UNF Student Accessibility Services (SAS) and then present their faculty with a current Letter of Accommodations provided by SAS that states allowed accommodations for the student.

 There are several factors that must be considered when removing the barriers that stand in the way of students with various disabilities.
 Often, these disabilities present themselves in different ways, but most can be accommodated with simple design adjustments that will make your course universally accessible.
 These adjustments stand to benefit all students and not just those with a disability.

 Below are a few examples of ways to make course content more accessible: